thrysha/quota-devkit/references/overview.md

 ### Persistence guarantees
 - Enforcement counters live in Redis with TTLs set to the current window.
 If Redis is empty but the snapshot/state store is configured, the first check/consume rehydrates from durable state; otherwise counters restart at zero.
 - Usage history for summaries is persisted separately.
 Without Redis persistence (AOF/RDB), a Redis crash can drop up to roughly `snapshot interval + current window` of usage; both enforcement and billing effectively forgive that interval.
 Enabling Redis persistence or shortening the snapshot interval reduces exposure.
+- All enforcement and idempotency are scoped to `(resource_id, subject_id)` so subjects do not interfere with each other.